PoWx-Org/obtc-core/README.md

 What is Optical Bitcoin (oBTC)?
 -------------------------------

-oBTC is a fork of Bitcoin aiming to reduce mining energy consumption.
-Like Bitcoin, oBTC is an experimental digital currency that enables instant payments to anyone, anywhere in the world. oBTC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are
+oBTC is a fork of Bitcoin aiming to reduce mining energy consumption via compatability with cutting edge optical compute cores.
+Like
+Bitcoin, oBTC is an experimental digital currency that enables instant payments to anyone, anywhere in the world. oBTC uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are